varunyadavelly/certified-aws-developer-associate-notes/1-aws-fundamentals/asg.md

 #### New Auto Scaling Rules
 * It is now possible to define “better” auto-scaling rules that are directly managed by EC2
     * Target Average CPU Usage
-    * Number of requests on the ELB per instance
+    * Number of requests on the ELB(Elastic Load Balancer) per instance
     * Average Network In
     * Average Network Out
 * These rules are easier to set up and can make more sense